zuzmej/roboty_mobilne/README.md

 You can add your own mazes to test the performance of the algorithms, by adding the maze file to the mazes directory

 ### Maze format
 The file should contain 256 numbers stored in hex format.
-Each hex number specifies which walls enclose which area of the maze
+Each hex number specifies what walls enclose given field of the maze
 -  NORTH WALL  = 1  / bin: 0001
 -  EAST WALL  = 2   / bin: 0010
 -  SOUTH WALL = 4  / bin: 0100